reactjs/react.dev/content/docs/lists-and-keys.md

 ### Keys Must Only Be Unique Among Siblings {#keys-must-only-be-unique-among-siblings}

 Keys used within arrays should be unique among their siblings.
-However they don't need to be globally unique.
+However, they don't need to be globally unique.
 We can use the same keys when we produce two different arrays:

 ```js{2,5,11,12,19,21}
 function Blog(props) {